swlim03/Data_Jobs_Analysis/README.md

 # Data Preparation and Cleanup
 ## Filter MY and SG Jobs
-To focus the analysis on the Malaysia job market, the dataset is filtered to include only roles based in Malaysia.
-However, due to the limited number of Data Analyst job postings in Malaysia for certain analyses and visualizations, Singapore data is also included.
+To focus on the Malaysia job market, the dataset was filtered to Malaysia-based roles.
+Due to limited Data Analyst postings in Malaysia for certain analyses, Singapore job postings were also included to improve data coverage and support more robust analysis.

 # The Analysis
 ## Exploratory Data Analysis